denis-osipov/import-bem-webpack-plugin/README.md

 npm install import-bem-webpack-plugin
 ```

-to add it to `dependencies` section (you want to use it in production for some reason) or
+to add it to `dependencies` section (if you want to use it in production for some reason) or

 ```
 npm install --save-dev import-bem-webpack-plugin